joshbegley/nyt-latest/previous.md

 **FKA twigs Dances Martha Graham: ‘This Is Art in Its Truest Form’**\
 `Once a young bunhead, the acclaimed musical artist is taking the stage with the Martha Graham Dance Company.
-For her, this is holy grail territory.`\
+For her, it’s holy grail territory.`\
 https://nytimes.com/2024/04/16/arts/dance/fka-twigs-martha-graham.html

 **Taylor Swift and Beyoncé Avoided a Collision on the Charts.
 (Again.)**\